Dec 13 2007

 Great Canadian dividend-paying stocks have proven over the years to provide the similar dividend growth rates as (if not better than) US stocks.
 There are enough Canadian companies spanning various industries to give any small investor the required diversification.
 In my humble opinion, the objective of “dividend investing” should be dividend income (a primary goal) and not capital appreciation.
 Any capital appreciation should be considered secondary.
 I, therefore, don’t see the advantages of investing in US dividend-paying stocks unless the main objective is capital appreciation.
 If capital appreciation is the objective, then dividend yield is just one of many variables an investor would use to evaluate stocks and one might as well call it value investing (a redundant term since all investing is value investing).
 I do have US stocks in my porfolio and they’re ALL paying dividends.
 But my objective for US stocks is capital appreciations and yield, P/E, P/CF, P/BV, etc. are all important variables.
 By the way, you’ve a great blog.

-9. drip investor said:
+drip investor

 Thanks!
 Ill have to take a closer look at the new adds.